by C. Weiner* (7/19)

 Controlling Your Heating System

 All buildings use less heating energy when the thermostats are set at lower temperatures, but some central heating systems work better with thermostat adjustments than others.
 Systems like radiant floor heating in concrete slabs that have slow response times to thermostat changes may benefit from small setbacks or even no setbacks at all.
 Similarly, both heat pumps and 2-stage or modulating, high efficiency furnaces work less efficiently with large temperature setbacks when heating, and causing a heat pump’s backup system to kick in can be particularly expensive.
 Electric systems are most accurately controlled either with programmable ‘remote line-voltage’ or ‘low-voltage’ thermostats.

 As with many technologies, thermostats are only as effective as the users’ habits.
 In a large study of homes with programmable thermostats in California, only 47% of these homes actually had the thermostats in ‘program mode’ (while the others manually adjusted or didn’t adjust them) (Lutz et. al).
 Programmable thermostats coupled with setback friendly heating equipment can have a significant impact on home energy use, and are becoming increasingly easy to use.
-There is even a new digital thermostat capable of ‘remembering’ occupant setbacks so that when the occupant first manually adjusts the unit to establish his or her preferences, the device will continue to make those adjustments automatically in the future.

 General guidelines for efficient thermostat settings in homes with setback friendly heating equipment are as follows:

 - Unoccupied: 80-83 cooling/60-63 heating;